 Golan Moskowitz, Assistant Professor of Jewish Studies at Tulane, is the convener and chair of this working group.
 A literary scholar, cultural historian, and visual artist, Dr. Moskowitz has published on gendered and queer approaches to the study of post-Holocaust families and memory.
 His book Wild Visionary: Maurice Sendak in Queer Jewish Context (Stanford University Press, 2020) situates Sendak's life and work within discourses of queer and Jewish studies and their intersections.
 He is currently working on a project exploring how Jews and Jewishness have been implicated in the art of drag in modern and contemporary American culture.

-Jonathan Branfman is visiting assistant professor of Jewish Studies at Cornell University.
+Jonathan Branfman is Postdoctoral Scholar at the Taube Center for Jewish Studies at Stanford University.
 His research links Jewish, feminist, media, and critical race studies to analyze how Jewish stars serve as ideological lighting-rods in 21st-century pop culture: how these stars come to personify national debates over racism, misogyny, disinformation, and social change.
 In order to share feminist education beyond academia, Jonathan has also published the LGBTQ youth guide, You Be You!
 The Kid's Guide to Gender, Sexuality & Family, now translated into 23 languages.
 The guide's forthcoming Yiddish edition will be the world's first Yiddish LGBTQ youth resource.

 Kathleen B. Casey is an Associate Professor of History at Virginia Wesleyan University where she is also the Chair of the Women and Gender Studies Program and an affiliate of the Africana Studies Program.
 Her areas of expertise include nineteenth and twentieth-century American women, gender, and sexuality, African-American history, and material culture, with a particular emphasis on clothing.
 Professor Casey earned her doctorate at the University of Rochester in 2010 and her first book, The Prettiest Girl on Stage is a Man: Race and Gender Benders in American Vaudeville was published in 2015 with the University of Tennessee.
 She has also published in Frontiers: A Journal of Women’s Studies, the Journal of American Culture, and has a forthcoming article in Gender and History.
 She is currently writing a book on the social and cultural history of the purse in America, which is under contract with Oxford University Press.